MinhaA9/Voice-Enabled-Package-Mail-Sorting-Assistant/README.md

 How to Run:
 -----------
 1. Ensure all required libraries are installed (use pip to install missing packages).

+2. Make sure the Vosk model is downloaded and set the path in backend_voicemode.py:
+   MODEL_PATH = "C:\\vosk-model-small-en-us-0.15"

-2. Run the application by executing:
+3. Run the application by executing: python main.py

-   python main.py

 This will load the start page, initialize the databases, and launch the full app with